-The Department of Geological and Atmospheric Sciences offers the Bachelor of Science degree in geology and the Bachelor of Science and Bachelor of Arts degrees in Earth science.
-These degrees are outlined below and described in detail in this document.
-The B.S. in geology focuses on traditional geology and environmental geology/hydrogeology, while laying a solid foundation for further graduate study.
-The B.S. in Earth science provides a broader overview of geology and supporting sciences.
-The B.A. in Earth science is designed primarily for careers in secondary education.
+The Department of Geological and Atmospheric Sciences offers the Bachelor of Science degree in geology and the Bachelor of Arts degree in Earth science.
+The B.S. in geology focuses on traditional and environmental geology, while laying a solid foundation for further graduate study.
+The B.A. in Earth science provides a broader overview of geology and supporting sciences and is designed primarily for careers in secondary education.

 The B.S. degree is the only degree offered in the geology program and is designed to acquaint the student with the broad discipline of geology and its supporting sciences.
-The degree includes two options, one that emphasizes traditional geology (Option A) and the other environmental geology/hydrogeology (Option B).
-Students must declare their option prior to the end of their sophomore year.
-Sufficient depth of coursework is provided in both options so that the student may pursue graduate study.
-Forty-four credits of geology are required for Option A, including Geol 100, 100L, 102, 102L, 302, 315, 315L, 316, 356, 365, 368, 479 and 9 credits of geology electives (Table 1a).
-Required geology courses for Option B (45 credits) are Geol 100, 100L, 102, 102L, 302, 315, 315L, 316, 356, 368, 411, 419 or 426 or 434, 479 and 6 credits of geology electives (Table 1b).
-Only up to 2 credits of 100-level elective courses can be taken in either option.
-Required supporting courses for both options include Chem 177, 177L, 178, 178L; Phys 111 and 112; Math 165, 166 or 181, 182; Engl 309 or Engl 302 or Engl 314 or JI MC 347, and at least 6 additional credits from an approved departmental list of courses in the science, engineering, or mathematical disciplines outside of geology.
-Students with senior standing may use graduate geology courses (500 level or above) to fulfill the elective requirement; however, they should be aware that courses taken at the graduate level and counted toward the B.S. degree cannot be applied again toward a graduate degree at Iowa State University.
+Sufficient depth of coursework is provided so that the student may pursue graduate study.
+Forty-four credits of geology are required, including Geol 100, 100L, 102, 102L, 302, 315, 315L, 316, 356, 365, 368, 479 and 9 credits of geology electives (Table 1).
+Required supporting courses include Chem 177, 177L, 178, 178L, Phys 111 and 112; Math 165, 166 or 181, 182, Engl 309 or 314, and 6 additional credits of either geology electives (Table 1) or courses from an approved departmental list of science, engineering, and mathematical disciplines outside of geology.
+Students with senior standing may use graduate geology courses (500-level or above) to fulfill the elective requirement; however, they should be aware that courses taken at the graduate level and counted toward the B.S. degree cannot be applied again toward a graduate degree at Iowa State University.

-The English requirements for the Earth Science programs are the same as for the Geology programs.
+The English requirements for the Earth-Science program are the same as for the Geology program.